-combine evidence from different studies that are well-designed, address the same questions and use similar outcome measures (see [8, 10]).
+combine evidence from different studies that are well-designed, address the same questions and use similar outcome measures [8, 10].
 In our setup, we extend the concept of meta-analysis so that it covers the more general process of creating a consistent overview of information in several independent and related studies.

 Some literature on similar topics already exists.
-[2] focus on constructing prior distributions for decomposable graphical models from prior distributions on its cliques, and considers in this connection the notion of meta-Markov combination of the models.
-This paper extends and generalizes the latter.
-[6] address the problem of combining conditional graphical log-linear structures involving the same group of variables.
-They build a hyper model including the initial variables and a new one that takes into account the different structures.
-Then they study the conditional independence relationships given by the hyper model.
-[14] proposes a method to combine the structures of marginal decomposable graphical models.
-He focuses on the construction of a joint graph, analyzing the structural properties and describing a grafting process, based on the minimal connectors of the marginal graphs.
-Note that his idea is that of finding all the possible structures compatible with the initial ones.
-[3] yield a general axiomatic theory for combination of compatible objects in so-called conditional products and [11] introduce a method for constructing discrete multidimensional distributions by combining many low-dimensional ones using non-symmetric composition operations in the case where distributions are not necessarily compatible.
-[21] propose an algorithm to integrate partial ancestral graphs with overlapping variables without conflictual information.
+In particular, [2] constructs prior distributions for decomposable graphical models from prior distributions on its cliques, and considers in this connection the notion of meta-Markov combination of the models.
+This paper extends and generalizes those results.
+The problem of combining conditional graphical log-linear structures involving the same group of variables is addressed in [6], where a hyper model including the initial variables and a new one that takes into account the different structures are built.
+The conditional independence relationships given by the hyper model is also considered.
+A method to combine the structures of marginal decomposable graphical models is proposed in [14], where the focus is on the construction of a joint graph, analyzing the structural properties and describing a grafting process, based on the minimal connectors of the marginal graphs.
+The idea is that of finding all the possible structures compatible with the initial ones.
+A general axiomatic theory for combination of compatible objects in so-called conditional products was obtained in [3], whereas [11] introduced a method for constructing discrete multidimensional distributions by combining many low-dimensional ones using non-symmetric composition operations in the case where distributions are not necessarily compatible.
+An algorithm to integrate partial ancestral graphs with overlapping variables without conflictual information was proposed in [21].

 In contrast, our attention is focused on constructing combinations which in some sense are as simple as possible.
 In our general setup, we consider families of distributions defined over subsets of variables with respect to a product measure which respect some form of compatibility and we are interested in constructing a joint family of distributions over all the variables of interest.
 We develop a general framework for combination of families of distributions and a first development of formal concepts to underpin the ideas mentioned above.
-Although we in the present paper focus on the general aspects, the prime application we have in mind is the combination of families of distributions respecting conditional independence constraints with respect to a graph G, i.e. graphical models.
+Although we in the present paper focus on the general aspects, the prime application we have in mind is the combination of families of distributions respecting conditional independence constraints with respect to a graph G, i.e., graphical models.